mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 ###### 4. Vehicle Patrol

 The next step is to send out the ATVs in a search pattern around the prison.
-Each ATV carries eight guards and searches a ten-kilometre area around the prison – the guards scan the desert with binoculars, but they have learned the most effective approach is to wait until nightfall and look for where the cave bat scavengers congregate.
+Each ATV carries eight guards and searches a ten-kilometer area around the prison – the guards scan the desert with binoculars, but they have learned the most effective approach is to wait until nightfall and look for where the cave bat scavengers congregate.